Externally Validated Breast Ultrasound Segmentation via Multi-task Learning with BI-RADS-Consistent Morphological Priors: Introduction

 \section{Introduction}

-Breast cancer remains a leading cause of mortality among women worldwide, with early detection being critical for improving patient outcomes~\cite{sung2021global}.
-Breast ultrasound complements mammography, particularly for dense breast tissue~\cite{hooley2017screening}, and computer-aided diagnosis systems for tumor segmentation and malignancy classification can assist radiologists~\cite{cheng2010automated}.
+Breast cancer remains a leading cause of mortality among women worldwide, with early detection being critical for improving patient outcomes~\citep{sung2021global}.
+Breast ultrasound complements screening mammography, particularly for dense breast tissue~\citep{hooley2017screening}.
+Computer-aided diagnosis (CAD) systems for tumor segmentation and malignancy classification in ultrasound can assist radiologists~\citep{cheng2010automated}.

-In breast ultrasound analysis, recent multi-task learning approaches ~\cite{aumente2025multi,he2024multi,zhang2021shamtl,chowdary2022multitask} have demonstrated promising results for segmentation and malignancy classification.
-All these approaches relied on internal validation or single-center evaluation, leaving their external generalization capabilities which is a critical requirement for clinical validation unexplored.
-However, models trained on single-center data frequently exhibit poor generalization due to domain shift from different ultrasound systems, imaging protocols, and patient populations ~\cite{guan2022domain}.
-Beyond this, traditional multi-task models can suffer from destructive task interference, where gradients from different task heads conflict during training, leading to degraded segmentation performance compared to single-task baselines ~\cite{zhao2018modulationmodulemultitasklearning}.

-To improve the generalizability and mitigate the destructive interference of the multi-task models for the task of breast tumor segmentation, we propose a unified consistency regularization approach.
-Our main contributions are: (1) A novel consistency regularization loss function that enforces agreement between morphology-derived and predicted malignancy scores to resolve destructive task interference, (2) A formation of a differentiable composite prior based on BI-RADS morphological descriptors computed from soft segmentation masks to support the consistency regularization, (3) State-of-the-art segmentation performance \{Dice coefficient (DC)=0.81 on UDIAT under rigorous external validation protocol\} with statistically significant improvements over multi-task baselines across three external datasets.